jwynia/node-context-network/README.md

 Add it in either your agent's configuration screen or via its file-based prompt management system.

-### Software-Specific Documentation Patterns
+### Node-TypeScript Specific Documentation Patterns
-This template includes specialized patterns for software documentation:
+This template includes specialized patterns for Node-TypeScript documentation:

-1. **Architecture Decision Records (ADRs)** - Document important technical decisions, their context, and consequences
-2. **Component Documentation** - Structured documentation of software components and their interfaces
-3. **Process Documentation** - Clear documentation of development, testing, and deployment processes
+1. **Framework Selection Decision Records** - Document Node.js framework choices (Express vs Fastify vs Next.js)
+2. **TypeScript Configuration Decisions** - Document compiler settings, strict mode choices, and type strategy
+3. **API Design Guidelines** - Node.js specific REST/GraphQL API patterns with TypeScript interfaces
+4. **Package Management Strategy** - Document npm/yarn/pnpm choices and dependency management
+5. **Build Tool Configuration** - Document bundling, compilation, and deployment strategies
+6. **Testing Strategy** - Jest/Vitest configuration and Node.js testing patterns
-4. **Technical Debt Registry** - Track known compromises and their planned resolution
+7. **Technical Debt Registry** - Track Node.js ecosystem updates and TypeScript migration needs

 ### Plan/Act and Specific Scope
 Cline and many other agents have multiple modes, usually offering one that lets you have a conversation with it separate from it taking action on files.
 In Cline, that's "Plan".
 In that mode, it won't make any changes to your files.